-- Directing students to the Employee Health Nurse or House Supervisor immediately following an injury during class, clinical, or College employment for a drug test - Escorting students from class/clinical for random testing - Reporting to College Administration all students who have been criminally convicted for drug-related activity - Clinical agencies are notified - Identifying students Unfit for Duty - Seeking verification of another professional when a student is suspected of being Unfit for Duty - Escorting students to the BPS Employer and Sports Clinic when they are suspected of being Unfit for Duty
+• Directing students to the Employee Health Nurse or House Supervisor immediately following an injury during class, clinical, or College employment for a drug test

+- Escorting students from class/clinical for random testing - Reporting to College Administration all students who have been criminally convicted for drug-related activity - Clinical agencies are notified - Identifying students Unfit for Duty - Seeking verification of another professional when a student is suspected of being Unfit for Duty - Faculty will make reasonable attempts to get coverage for students on the unit or an escort from the College (faculty or staff) for the student.
+If unable to secure someone from the college, faculty may seek assistance from nursing staff/management, as appropriate for the unit/patient care/student needs. - Working with student to arrange a ride to/from Blessing Occupational Health. - Student is now allowed to leave current location via personal vehicle - o Employees are discouraged from transporting students - The College does not take financial responsibility or accept liability for employees who personally provide student transportation